 You are here

-The intent of Contemplative Outreach is
+The Vision of Contemplative Outreach

 Love the Lord your God with all your heart, and with all your soul,